 - What tone and style of communication will your target audience find most appealing?
-Establish a consistent voice that reflects the personality of your School, College, or department.
-Social media is somewhat informal, so it’s okay to be casual and if your posts don’t always follow MLA format.
+Establish a consistent voice that reflects the personality and brand of your School, College, or department.
+Social media is somewhat informal, so it’s okay to be casual, yet professional.

 - How frequently will you post?
 A regular and consistent schedule is important.
 The exact frequency will vary for each platform, but it also depends on your department and the types of content you are creating.
 If your time is limited and you can’t make time for regular posting, social media might not be the right solution for you and you might consider alternative methods for communicating with the community.